-1. OUTER SHELL: Designed to dispense energy in an impact and protect from penetration from debris.
-The shell is made of an ultra-light, weave of carbon fiber.
+1. OUTER SHELL: Designed to dispense energy in an impact and protect from debris penetration.
+The shell is made of an ultra-light weave of carbon fiber.
 It’s hand-formed in a two-piece mold, then trimmed by a computer-controlled machine.

 5. AERO WICKERS: Thin strips of rubber attached to each side and at the back of the helmet to prevent the driver’s head from being “buffeted” by 200 mph air resistance.
-It also prevents air back draft from trying to lift the helmet off.
+It also prevents air backdraft from trying to lift off the helmet.
 The shape is adjusted for each track.

 6. INNER LINER: Made of a single molded piece of high-tech, lightweight bead foam, this is the helmet’s skeleton and the primary protective layer in an impact.
 It spreads both interior and exterior impact forces across a large area to protect the driver.

 7. FIT PAD: Foam that surrounds the sides and back of the head, glued to the inner liner.
 Thickness adapted to head size.

 8. EAR PIECE: Allows the driver to hear in-car radio communication from the spotter and pits and protects the driver’s ears from engine noise.
 Also included is the INDYCAR Earpiece Sensor